timongo/GemmesF90/README.md

 Use the namelist file gemmes.dat to change the parameters and initial conditions.
 A list of model parameters and initial conditions can be found in modules.f90

+# Run
+Once the setup is ready, it suffices to run the program as ./gemmes

 # Output
 The simulation outputs go to gemmes.out as formatted data